Rhodesia in the context of history – by one who lived there.

 Next it really must be understood that, even by the standards of the day, these few natives who were living in Rhodesia were indeed living in a state of complete barbarism.
 In today’s modern and politically correct world this is often forgotten or conveniently overlooked!
 But it has to be said.

 So the world in the late Victorian era was a time of international competition and rivalry, just as today.
 In those days Western nations were clearly highly civilised or advanced compared with those in what is now called the third world.
 They certainly felt they were and it was a widely and sincerely held belief that the advanced nations had a moral duty to uplift those less fortunate by giving them the benefit of modern civilisation.
 Typical of the time, this was given voice by Kipling in his famous poem “The White Man’s Burden”.
 It was felt that the natives could only benefit from the sound government and administration which came with the trading of raw materials and agricultural produce for the manufactured goods of the home country.
 Thus having a big empire and obtaining colonies was the way almost everybody and every nation thought – just as 100 years later the leading powers competed in the nuclear missile and space race.
 Those who today rush to pass judgement on the people of another age and place may not be as morally advanced as they care to think!
-And, just for the record, since they often view themselves as anti-colonialist, the United States was also playing the same game and had only recently acquired Alaska; whilst the far from empty Cuba, Hawaii and the Philippines were annexed after the British had settled Rhodesia.
+And, just for the record, since they often view themselves as anti-colonialist, the United States was also playing the same game.
+In addition to having occupied land across North America, similarly sparsely inhabited by native tribes, the USA had only recently acquired Alaska; whilst the far from empty Cuba, Hawaii and the Philippines were annexed after the British had settled Rhodesia.

 He was widely believed to have saved Central Southern Africa for Britain and this was undoubtedly true as had he not occupied this area another, probably less enlightened nation, certainly would have done so.
 See here for an example, and not the only one, of what happened where Rhodes did not succeed.